RodGuarneros/machine-learning-challenge/README.md

 The best model to predict the class of the Kepler Object of Interest regarding new observations is the Neural Network Model following really near for Random Forest Model.

-If you need more details about this analysis, please visit the PDF document in this repository.
+If you need more details about this analysis, please visit the PDF document available at the source folder in this repository.

 ## Resources